Things To Do

-Mall of America, the largest shopping and entertainment complex in the country, engages little people with oodles of fun eateries and attractions, including Nickelodeon Universe indoor amusement park, LEGO Imagination Center, Minnesota Sea Life Aquarium, a stunning walk-through aquarium swimming with sea creatures and a Crayola Experience opening May 2016, where families can discover the magic of color.
+Mall of America, the largest shopping and entertainment complex in the country, engages young people with oodles of fun eateries and attractions, including Nickelodeon Universe indoor amusement park, LEGO Imagination Center, Minnesota Sea Life Aquarium, a stunning walk-through aquarium swimming with sea creatures and a Crayola Experience opening May 2016, where families can discover the magic of color.
 The Minnesota Zoo features exotic animals and a six-story IMAX Theatre showing 3-D adventures.

 LEARN THE FUN WAY